vedala/flask-static-comments/README.md

 | `FLASK_APP` | The name of the flask application package within this repository.

-The following optional configuration can be set to enable specific features:
+The following optional configuration can be set to enable email notifications on comment submission:

 ### Email notifications on comment submission